 Your position in the website

-Sport forms a key part of SRG SSR’s public service remit.
-Radio and television alike focus on Swiss sportspeople with national and international profiles and offer their audience a wide range of sports tailored to Swiss tastes with highlights from Switzerland and abroad.
-Sport is pure excitement, allowing those watching it to immerse themselves in the atmosphere and experience emotional moments.
+Sport is an important part of SRG's public service mandate: SRG with its enterprise units SRF, RTS, RSI and RTR is focusing on Swiss athletes at the national and international level and offers its audience a varied range of sports programmes via all vectors (radio, TV and online) tailored to Swiss needs with highlights from Switzer-land and abroad.
+Sport is pure tension: it allows spectators to cheer on the participants and provides emotional moments.

 SRG holds a leading position in terms of sports journalism.
 Sport is a key element of the programme strategy and thus also of SRG's programmes.
 SRG regularly reports on more than 60 different sports in its radio and TV programmes and on its multimedia platforms.
 And with its sports strategy it endeavours to offer an attractive daily offering of sports programmes that appeal to the public and are in line with the market.
 In order to reach this goal SRG – within the scope of its programming, economic, production-related and organizational capabili-ties – meets the expectations of the Swiss audience with sport-related content via all vectors according to the three-pillar model.

 The various types of sport and sporting events are rated according to journalistic, programme-related, financial, sports-policy and strategic criteria.
 Here it is crucial that the focus be not on individual disciplines or events but that a balance be achieved between the three pillars on which SRG's sports offering is based.
 Sport is an inte-gral component of implementing the public service.
 The order of the pillars basically reflects their priority.